att/rcloud/rcloud.packages/rcloud.jupyter/README.md

 RCloud is capable of invoking Jupyter kernels available in the system.
 General rule is that if a kernel is correctly configured so it can be executed from Jupyter notebook, RCloud will also be able to invoke such kernel.

+### Jupyter Kernel Installation

+For kernel-specific instructions please refer to kernel installation guide that you wish to install.

+To avoid issues with discovering kernels (this may happen if Jupyter and RCloud run as different users) install Jupyter kernels globally, i.e. not as local user kernel stored in `~/.local/share/jupyter/kernels`.

+Depending on your environment settings, kernels dependencies may be installed in user's local libs directories.
+In such case Jupyter kernel installed globally may fail to start up, as its dependencies will not be visible to user that actually starts the kernel.
+You may wish to install such dependencies globally in the system.

 #### Syntax highlighting

 RCloud ships ACE modes for the following languages: